Shepherds of Good Hope

-Shepherds of Good Hope is a social service organisations based in Ottawa, Ontario.
+Shepherds of Good Hope is a social service organisation based in Ottawa, Ontario.
 It is one of four homeless shelters in the city.
-Its client-base includes people of different faiths, beliefs and genders.
+Its client base includes people of different faiths, beliefs and genders.
 This organisations provides three main services: Support Services, Supportive Living and Shelter Services.
 Shepherds of Good Hope also operates a soup kitchen, and serves breakfast, lunch and evening meals.

 History

 Established in 1983, the Shepherds of Good Hope started as an emergency men's and women's shelter and grocery program out of St Brigid's in Lower Town.
 In 1984, a men's shelter and clothing program opened in the Guigues School, and on October 1, 1985, the soup kitchen, shelter and the Clothing & Grocery programs all moved to their current location, on 233 Murray St, also in Lower Town.
 The building had once been host to St. Brigid's School.
 The first Christmas Hamper program was established a year later, in November 1986, and still continues today providing food to over 1000 families for Christmas.

 In 1988, three new programs were created – Hope Outreach, Hope Community, and the Hope Centre.
 All three were targeted at providing housing, whether emergency or long term, for the clients of the Shepherds of Good Hope.
 In 1990, the Hope School, Hope Recovery, House of Lambs and Hope Discovery Supportive Housing were added to the resources available from the Shepherds of Good Hope (more on each below).
 However, two years later several programs were cut due to reorganization, including Hope School and House of Lambs.

 In December 1998, Sophie's Hope was started as an effort to create an environment where women could feel safe and would always be accepted.
 Though not directly affiliated with the Shepherds of Good Hope, Sophie's Hope set up shop inside 233 Murray St.